liaoxiong3x/DeepCreamPy/README.md

 - matplotlib (only for running test.py)

 # Model
-The pretrained model can be downloaded from **Model temporarily removed.**.
+The pretrained model can be downloaded from https://drive.google.com/open?id=1mWHYSj0LDSbJQQxjR4hUMykQkVve2U3Q.

 Unzip the contents into the /models/ folder.

 # Usage
+o
 ## I. Decensoring hentai

 ![Guide](/readme_images/guide.png)